PhilippeBekaert/hdspeconf/README.md

 This will build the hdspeconf executable in your repository clone folder.

+- hdspeconf is tested only against the latest version of the [snd-hdspe](https://github.com/PhilippeBekaert/snd-hdspe) driver.
+Make sure you have the latest [snd-hdspe](https://github.com/PhilippeBekaert/snd-hdspe) installed on your system.

 **Installation**

 - Copy hdspeconf and dialog-warning.png to a folder of your choice, e.g. ~/bin.
 Add that folder to your $PATH.